MrPowers/mungingdata/docs/apache-spark/exact-percentile-approx-median.md

   - "apache-spark"
 ---

+# Calculating Percentile, Approximate Percentile, and Median with Spark

 This blog post explains how to compute the percentile, approximate percentile and median of a column in Spark.

 There are a variety of different ways to perform these computations and it's good to know all the approaches because they touch different important sections of the Spark API.